Around West Wycombe's 18th-century parkland

 The Music Temple

 On an island in the lake, the Music Temple is an elegant, Doric temple with a semi-circular end.
-Dating from the 1770s it was used as a theatre and the remains of a stage survive inside it.
+Dating from the 1770s it was used as a theatre and the remains of a stage survive inside.
 It is still sometimes used for musical entertainments in the summer.

 Daphne’s Temple and Kitty’s Lodge

 The two, symmetrical lodge houses at the north-east corner of the park guard the entrance to the old drive to the house.
-Kitty’s lodge is names after Kitty Fisher, named in a popular nursery rhyme, and a famous courtesan quite probably a lady friend of Sir Francis, 2nd Bt.
+Kitty’s Lodge is named after Kitty Fisher, from a popular nursery rhyme, and a famous courtesan, quite probably a lady friend of Sir Francis, 2nd Bt.
 The reverse side of Daphne’s Temple is a little loggia with a pyramidal roof with a splendid view across the lake to the house.

 The Water Garden

 The Water Garden was the work of the late Sir Francis Dashwood who dedicated it to his second wife Marcella.
 The white bridge here is named after her and bears her monogram.
 It was designed by David Hicks and inspired by one at Chiswick Villa.
 It stands at one end of the canal with the recently restored fountain bowl at the other.
 It is said that the original fountain spout rose over six metres.
 Often referred to as ‘gin clear,’ one of the delightful features of the park is the crystalline clarity of the chalk stream water which runs through the streams, over the cascades and into the lake.